Teachers

 ‘Let the Music Never Die" in 2009.
 The songs on her EP take the listener through a journey with raw vocals and melodic piano accompaniment.
 When performing as a singer/songwriter, she is often described as ‘Soulful’ and ‘Unique’.

 Kristen is currently a professional singer and performs at Melbourne weddings, private functions, and corporate events, whilst continuing to write and perform original music.
-Her most recent project is the duo ‘Crimson Heart’ which combines soul, rock and hip hop.
-They released their first EP in 2018 and are currently writing new music to accompany an album.
 Kristen completed her Level 1 and 2 course in Estill Voice Training (Figures for Voice Control and Figure Combinations for Six Voice Qualities) in 2010, and again in 2015 to thoroughly understand the work of Jo Estill.
 She also completed her ‘Certificate in Figure Proficiency’ in 2013.
 In undertaking the certification, Kristen was confidently able to individually control each area of the vocal mechanism such as larynx height, velum, cricoid cartilage, thyroid cartilage, jaw, lips and many more, using the Estill Voice Print program.
-She also confidently demonstrated that she can sing in various voice qualities such as Belt, Twang, Falsetto and many more.
+She also confidently demonstrated that she could sing in various voice qualities such as Belt, Twang, Falsetto and many more.

 Anyone can learn to sing or play an instrument, and a patient approach is always best.
 Kristen motivates and inspires students to do their best and achieve their musical goals.